FernRemes/FernRemes/README.md

 - ⚡ Fun fact: ...
 -->

 I aspire to learn everyday and use my talents to work in real life.
-I aim to use my computer science degree to create and have fun!!
+I aim to use my computer science degree to create and have fun!!<br/>
-My main goal is to be well rounded in the world of computing especially in how to secure a network, create intersesting and **Eye popping** web designs.
+My main goal is to be well rounded in the world of computing especially in how to secure a network, create intersesting and **Eye popping** web designs.<br/>

 **Aspiring Jobs**
  - CyberSecurity Specialist